Credit: Corrie Wingate for Amref Health Africa UK

 Image (c) Corrie Wingate for Amref Health Africa UK

 Amref Health Africa is working towards achieving Universal Health Coverage by 2030.
-It’s an ambitious goal - and one that cannot be met unless the global health community puts women and girls at the heart of its efforts: if access to healthcare is to be universal, it must also be equal.
+It’s an ambitious goal - and one that cannot be met unless the global health community puts women and girls at the heart of its efforts: if access to healthcare is to be universal, it must also be equitable.

 Every day, women around the world make decisions that directly impact the health and wellbeing of their households, and their wider communities.
 Women not only give birth: they are, in most cases, the primary care givers to babies and children.
 They decide what their families will eat.
 They make choices about water, sanitation, and hygiene in the household.
 Women have a personal stake in the health, and the future, of their families and communities.